-Thus, Christ and her companion celebrated their sexuality in the temple of Aphrodite with what might be considered a ritualistic embrace of their womanhood.
-It is clear then that Christ’s trip to Greece was not merely academic but a union between herself and her subject.
-In fact, Christ’s Great Goddess religion could well be considered among the new religious movements, and perhaps so because of its effort to create a new religious consciousness.
+Christ and her companion celebrated their sexuality in the temple of Aphrodite with what might be considered a ritualistic embrace of their womanhood.
+Christ’s trip to Greece was not merely academic but a union between herself and her subject.
+In fact, Christ’s Great Goddess religion could well be considered among the new religious movements and perhaps so because of its effort to create a new religious consciousness.

 1. Carol P. Christ.
 1987.
 Laughter of Aphrodite: reflections on a journey to the goddess. p.
 184